Northern Region, Nigeria

 Northern Nigeria (or Arewancin Nijeriya) was an autonomous division within Nigeria, distinctly different from the southern part of the country, with independent customs, foreign relations and security structures.
 In 1962, it acquired the territory of the British Northern Cameroons, which voted to become a province within Northern Nigeria.

 In 1967, Northern Nigeria was divided into the North-Eastern State, North-Western State, Kano State, Kaduna State, Kwara State, and the Benue-Plateau State, each with its own Governor.

+Today, the term is still loosely used to describe the Northern part of the country, still made up of the former regions geographical area.